motion/orbit/next.md

 * show body contents snippet when on thing
 * bolding inside ui.text for highlighting key words

-- Home:
-  * Show current context as first item so you can look back into it if wanted
-  * Show recently viewed
-  * Show recently pinned
 - Crawler:
   * Setting panes to see stores crawls + run + see/manage results
   * Store crawl settings once completed so it can re-run